ipfs/ipfs-docs/docs/basics/js/js-ipfs.md

 ::: warning Section changes coming soon

 As the JS-IPFS implementation goes through changes, the steps to add a file are likely to change.
 Please reference the [source packages](https://github.com/ipfs/js-ipfs) for the latest updates.

 :::

 :::: tabs

-::: tab ipfs-cli
+::: tab ipfs-cli id="add-ipfs-cli"

 In a new session, navigate to the directory you wish to add a file from.
 You can also specify the file path when using the cli to add a file.